8bitkick/BBCMicroBot/docs/user guide.md

 ### base2048 encoding

-(Base2048)[https://github.com/qntm/base2048] is a Unicode encoding optimized for transmitting binary data through Twitter.
-Using base2048 gives you an extra 100 characters of BBC BASIC code in a tweet, bringing it to 350 characters in total.
+[Base2048](https://github.com/qntm/base2048) is a Unicode encoding optimized for transmitting binary data through Twitter.
+Using base2048 gives you an extra 100 characters of BBC BASIC code in a tweet, bringing it to ~384 characters in total.
+However our Hello World tweet will no longer be human readible:

 ```
 ༣Ȝǁঐ౭चؼ๗ԪʢࠁನȤ3
 ```

-The [Owlet Editor](https://bbcmic.ro) will automatically encode any tweet as base2048 if it is over 250 characters in length.
+The [Owlet Editor](https://bbcmic.ro) will automatically encode any tweet as base2048 if it is over 280 characters in length.
 It will only encode when you hit the `share` button and send as a tweet.
+You can also decode in Owlet with the `Expand` button.